 In addition, there were approximately 100 “settlement outposts” located throughout the West Bank.
 The outposts do not have official government recognition, although many of them were established with governmental assistance.
 Outposts are generally smaller than recognized settlements.

-Twelve large Israeli neighborhoods were built in areas that Israel annexed to the Jerusalem Municipality after 1967.
+Fifteen large Israeli neighborhoods were built in areas that Israel annexed to the Jerusalem Municipality after 1967.
 These neighborhoods are also considered settlements under international law.
 In addition, settler enclaves have been built in the heart of Palestinian neighborhoods in these annexed areas, with aid by the Israeli government and the Jerusalem Municipality.